-ANSWER: It is true that once you are saved you are always saved.
-The question, however, is WHEN is a person saved for eternity?
-The Biblical answer regarding this important question on whether or not a person can lose their salvation is significantly different from what Catholics and almost all the mainstream Protestant denominations in the world teach.
+ANSWER: The Biblical answer regarding whether or not a person can lose their salvation is significantly different from what Catholics and almost all the mainstream Protestant denominations teach.

-The commonly taught doctrine of 'once saved always saved' comes primarily from John Calvin and his teachings regarding the 'preservation of the saints.'
-This salvation doctrine teaches that once God calls a person they are assured entrance into heaven NO MATTER HOW they live their life after this calling.
+The commonly taught doctrine of 'once saved always saved' comes primarily from John Calvin and his teachings.
+He promoted the idea that a person cannot lose their salvation once God calls them.
+After being called they are assured entrance into heaven no matter how they live their life after this event!

-A converted Christian is REQUIRED to produce the fruits of overcoming for however long they live (Revelation 2:11).
+A converted Christian is required to produce the fruits of overcoming for however long they live (Revelation 2:11).
 They must keep God's commandments, both in the letter and in the spirit (Matthew 19:17, James 2:14 - 17, Revelation 12:17, 14:12, 22:14, etc.).
-Before someone receives the gift of eternal life they must also endure and remain faithful to the END (Matthew 24:13).
+As stated previously, before someone receives the gift of eternal life they must also endure and remain faithful to the very end of their life (Matthew 24:13).

-26. For if we willfully go on sinning AFTER receiving the knowledge of the truth (note that believers can choose to AGAIN lead a life of sin after conversion), there is NO LONGER any sacrifice for sins (no more forgiveness through the sacrifice of Christ), 27.
-But a terrifying expectation of inevitable judgment and of fierce fire (the second death) . . .
-(Hebrews 6:4 - 6, 10:26 - 27, HBFV throughout)
+For if we willfully go on sinning after receiving the knowledge of the truth, there is no longer any sacrifice for sins (we lose our forgiveness), but a terrifying expectation of inevitable judgment and of fierce fire (the second death) . . .
+(Hebrews 6:4 - 6, 10:26 - 27, HBFV).

 Salvation is a process that takes up most of a person's physical lifetime.
-By overcoming sin, Satan's influence in this world and themselves, believers become mature and spiritually perfect, as God is perfect.
-By working out their calling with 'fear and trembling' (Philippians 2:12), Christians can insure they do not lose the glorious gift of existing forever in love.
+By overcoming sin, Satan's influence in this world and themselves, believers are trained to be spiritually mature.